Frequently Asked Questions (FAQ)

 - the Ashland watershed is in a Late Successional Reserve; technically no new facilities (including trails) can be built, per Forest Service rules.

 Chances are there is not a legal trail in the place you’re thinking because of one of the above constraints.
+Occasionally private land become public land and that can open up opportunities.

 Location, design, construction and maintenance practices all figure into erosion prevention and water flow mitigation.